microserv-io/oauth2-token-vault/README.md

 This section describes deploying your own instance of the server, handling configuration parameters and interacting with the service from your other services.

+### Supported database servers

+- PostgreSQL 14.0 or later (recommended)
+- SQLite

 ### Deployment configuration

 The service is configured through a `config.yaml` placed in root folder of the application.
 If you use our Helm chart, you can override set the config using the `values.yaml` file.

 The following is an example of the configuration file.

 ```yaml
 providers:
   - name: google